PaleovirologyLab/hi-fever/README.md

 - Protein-to-DNA based search
 - Designed to function with 1000's of input assemblies
 - Scales from laptop to cluster or cloud
-- Conda & Docker compatible
+- Conda or Docker compatible

 Outputs include:

 - Genomic coordinates of candidate EVEs
 - Best forward and reciprocal hits, with integrated taxonomy
-- Predicted EVE protein sequences and cDNA (frameshift and premature STOP codon aware)
+- Predicted EVE protein sequences and cDNA (frameshift and premature STOP codon aware), with extension beyond original hit
+- Open reading frame detection, with extension beyond original hit
 - Extraction of flanking sequence
-- Open reading frame detection and extension beyond original hit
-- Assembly information
+- Assembly metadata
 - Predicted EVE protein domains

 ## To install and run with presets